Militeee/crossway2/README.md

 ![Illegal move](crossway.png)

-White has the option of switching colors with Black, and claiming Black’s first move as his own.
+Only during the second turn turn White has the option of switching colors with Black, and claiming Black’s first move as his own.

+Draws and ties cannot occur in Crossway.